COVID-19 update: All of New Zealand is now at Orange. More information.

 Real world application

-The Massey MBA is designed to provide you the skills to lead with integrity, making you more effective immediately in your career: You will develop long-range strategic thinking competence, learn how to solve challenging management problems and develop new technology and cultural abilities that leaders must have to succeed in their roles.
+The Massey MBA is designed to provide you with the skills to lead with integrity, making you more effective immediately in your career: You will develop long-range strategic thinking competence, learn how to solve challenging management problems and develop new technology and cultural abilities that leaders must have to succeed in their roles.